samuelgr/Xidi/DEVELOPERS.md

 If the input source is a trigger value, then the input value is compared with a threshold.
 If the input value is greater than the threshold then the positive direction is pressed.
 If not, and a negative direction is configured, then the negative direction is pressed.
 If none of these conditions hold then the PovMapper does not cause any POV directions to be pressed.

 If the input source is a button value, then the same logic applies as with a trigger value.
 However, instead of comparing with a threshold, the decision is based on whether or not the input button is pressed.

+##### SplitMapper

+This is a multi-element mapper which contains within it two underlying element mappers.
+Which underlying mapper is used for any given contribution is determined by whether or not the incoming input source value is considered positive or negative.
+The implementation allows for either or both of the underlying mappers to be omitted.

+If the input source is an analog stick value, then the positive mapper is used if the raw value is non-negative, and the negative mapper is used otherwise.
+A good use case for this scenario is to split an XInput axis into a positive half and a negative half.
+For example, suppose a `SplitMapper` is used on the left stick X axis such that the negative mapper is a `ButtonMapper` assigned to button 1 and the positive mapper is a `ButtonMapper` assigned to button 2.
+Whenever the user pushes the left stick far enough to the left virtual button 1 is pressed, and whenever the user pushes the left stick far enough to the right virtual button 2 is pressed.

+If the input source is a trigger value, then the positive mapper is used if the raw value is at least equal to the mid-point value for triggers, and the negative mapper is used otherwise.

+If the input source is a button value, then the positive mapper is used if the raw value indicates that the button is pressed, and the negative value is used otherwise.

 #### Top-Level Mappers